San Luis Obispo Coast AVA

-San Luis Obispo Coast and SLO Coast identifies the seventeenth American Viticultural Area (AVA) within San Luis Obispo County, California.
-It was established by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury on March 9, 2022 as the nation's 261^{st} and the state's 143^{rd} wine appellation.
+San Luis Obispo Coast and SLO Coast identifies an American Viticultural Area (AVA) within San Luis Obispo County, California.
+It was established as the nation's 261^{st}, the state's 143^{rd} and the county's seventeenth wine appellation on March 9, 2022 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition, nine years in the making, submitted by the SLO Coast AVA Association proposing the viticultural area named "San Luis Obispo Coast."

 The area encompasses over 480585 acre nestled between the Santa Lucia mountains and the Pacific coastline stretching about 70 mi from Ragged Point southbound on the Pacific Coast Highway (PCH) and Highway 101 to the outskirts of Santa Maria at the intersection of State Highway 166 and Highway 101.
 It includes the coastal communities of San Simeon, Cambria, Cayucos, Morro Bay, Avila Beach, Pismo Beach, Arroyo Grande and Nipomo while encompassing the county seat of San Luis Obispo.

-The TTB approved the petition's two names, "San Luis Obispo Coast" and "SLO Coast", to identify the viticultural area's description and wine labeling.
-The term "SLO" is a historical and commonly used reference for the county and city initials as well as a description of the region's relaxed culture.
+The petition requested TTB to recognize "SLO Coast" as an additional AVA name, as "SLO" is a historical and commonly used reference for the county and city initials as well a description of the region's relaxed culture.
+The two names, "San Luis Obispo Coast" and "SLO Coast", were approved to identify the appellation and wine labeling.
 The new AVA overlaps the previously established Edna Valley and Arroyo Grande Valley viticultural areas.
 There are over 50 wineries and an estimated 78 commercial vineyards cultivating approximately 3942 acre with a majority of the vineyards located within 6 mi of the Pacific Ocean defining an area whose grapes and wines represent it.
 Cool weather varietals like Pinot Noir and Chardonnay are commonly grown while lesser varietals Sauvignon Blanc, Gewürztraminer and Gruner Veltliner also thrive.
-The plant hardiness zone ranges from 8b to 11a.